-Algorithm Description SHA1 (Secure Hash Algorithm #1) The NSA (United States National Security Association).
+Algorithm Description SHA1 (Secure Hash Algorithm #1) >> SHA1 is a hash algorithm developed by the NSA (United States National Security Association).
 It is rated as secure, but is slower than MD5.
 It is used with 96 bits digest length for IPSec.
 RipeMD 160 >> RipeMD 160 is a cryptographic 160-bit hash algorithm.
 It is used as a secure replacement for MD5 and RipeMD.
 Tiger 192 ➤➤ Tiger 192 is a relatively new and very fast algorithm.